For Accused ISIS Supporter’s Defense, Three’s a Crowd

 Prosecutors allege that Aboualala acted as an intermediary to smuggle the young recruit into Syria over Turkish border.

-But defense attorney Sabrina Shroff told the jury that Aboualala’s political affiliation “cripples” the government’s case against El Gammal.
+But defense attorney Sabrina Shroff told the jury that Aboualala’s political affiliation “cripples” the government’s case against el-Gammal.

 “They’re like Yankees and the Red Sox,” Shroff said, referring to the Muslim Brotherhood and ISIS.
 “It’s like Cowboys and the Giants.”